Artificial Lift

 As rod lift systems are extended to greater depths and tasked with higher production rates, operators face increasing complexity in maintaining reliability and cost-effectiveness.
 Elevated loads, deeper pump landings, and aggressive environments introduce compounded risks, including rod and tubing wear, bending fatigue failures, corrosion fatigue, and connection reliability issues, among others.

-Extending Rod Pump Life In Sand-Producing Wells: The Benefits of Petroquip’s Sandmaze SRP
+(2026037) Extending Run Life in Sand-Producing Wells: The Benefits of Rod Pump Sand Management Tools

-Sand production is widely recognized as one of the most significant challenges affecting the operation, efficiency, and longevity of rod-pumped wells.
+Sand production has been recognized by the oil and gas industry as one of the most significant challenges affecting the operation, efficiency, and longevity of unconventional rod-pumped wells.
 As sand and other solid particles migrate into the pump assembly, they create abrasive conditions that accelerate wear on critical components.
 This abrasion not only reduces pump efficiency but also increases the risk of premature equipment failure, unplanned downtime, and costly maintenance interventions.

 A major Bakken operator repeatedly experienced insufficient pump fillage and lower-than-anticipated production volumes in rod-pumped horizontal wells due to poor gas and sand separation.
 Unable to achieve the desired results after deploying a variety of different gas- and sand-mitigation techniques, the operator partnered with Endurance Lift Solutions to deploy the patented ELS Guardian™ separator in combination with the Triple Bypass tubing-anchor catcher.